-Our family is a set of information templates, developed and
+Our Family, My Life is a set of information templates, developed

-owned by the family.
-It brings together all relevant information
+and owned by the young person and/or family.
+It brings together all

-together all relevant information about the young person's
+relevant information about a child's, young person's and family's

 strengths and support needs, as well as their priorities and their

 aspirations for the future.
-It also includes a single plan
+It includes a single support plan

 Multiagency Planning and Improvement Tool (MAPIT)

 The Multiagency planning and Improvement Tool is designed to

 inform and underpin service improvement for disabled children,